BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 ### Main Activity

-Now that the basic connection infrastructure is in place, we should add methods to start the SDLService when our application starts.
+Now that the basic connection infrastructure is in place, we should add methods to start the SdlService when our application starts.
 In `onCreate()` in your main activity, you need to add a method to start the SDL service so that the app is listening for a SDL connection in the case the app is installed while the device is already connected to SDL.
 (Thus, the app will not receive any Bluetooth events.)
 In our `MainActivity.java` we need to start the SDLService:

 ```java
 public class MainActivity extends Activity {